Chvxt3r/Certification_Notes/htb/AI_Red_Team/datasets.md

 ** Not always feasible with a small dataset or invalid entries consititute a significant amount of the data.

 - Imputing missing values
-** `imputing` is the process of replacing missing or invalid values in the dataset with estimated values
+** `imputing` is the process of replacing missing or invalid values in the dataset with estimated values.
+** For basic numeric columns, simple methods such as median or mean work best.
+** For categorical columns, use the most frequent value.
+** `SimpleImputer` can be used for simple scenarios, but more sophisticated datasets may need `KNNImputer` or `IterativeImputer`.
+** Once imputation is done, apply domain knowledge to solve any entries still missing.